 A commercial chancery practitioner, Justin’s work encompasses property, landlord and tenant, commercial, media and entertainment and trusts and private client disputes and related professional negligence work.
 He has appeared in the highest courts in this jurisdiction and in the Caribbean.

-Justin is described in the Property Litigation, Professional Negligence and Media and Entertainment categories of recent editions of the Legal 500 as a “formidable trial barrister who is thorough and tactically savvy”, “devastatingly effective”, “very charming” and a lawyer possessed of “a great legal mind” with the ability to produce “written work and advocacy that is first rate.”
-In Chambers & Partners he is recommended as a lawyer who handles “some of the most complex cases,” is “absolutely brilliant at client service” and “always goes out of his way and is very generous with his time.”
-In the courtroom, he has been described as a “very forceful” and a “brave and tough advocate who is great on cross-examination.”
+Justin is described in the Property Litigation, Professional Negligence and Media and Entertainment categories of recent editions of the Legal 500 as a “formidable trial barrister”, who is “devastatingly effective”, “very charming” and a barrister with “a real eye for both the overall detail and the key point that wins cases.”
+In Chambers & Partners he is recommended as a lawyer with “outstanding technical proficiency” who handles “some of the most complex cases,” is “absolutely brilliant at client service” and “always goes out of his way and is very generous with his time.”
+In the courtroom, he has been described as a “a ruthless cross-examiner” and a “brave and tough advocate.”

 In 1999, Justin was the recipient of the prestigious Prince of Wales Scholarship from Gray’s Inn.
 In 2005, he was elected Chairman of the Young Barristers’ Committee of the General Council of the Bar.
 He is an accomplished pianist and has strong connections to both London and the North of England

 Justin commercial work includes acting in disputes concerning contracts, partnerships, joint ventures, agency agreements (including estate agent’s commission), guarantees and indemnities, conversion of goods, restitution, breaches of duty by directors and other fiduciaries, and minority shareholder and derivative actions.